nf1973/simple-translator/README.md

 6. Run `pip install -r requirements.txt`
    _Note: This will download some python packages to the venv folder_
 7. Run `python app.py`
-   _Note: This will download the facebook/mbart-large-50-many-to-many-mmt model (from https://huggingface.co/facebook/mbart-large-50-many-to-many-mmt) which is about 2.5GB to ~/.cache/huggingface/hub/_
+   _Note: This will download the facebook/mbart-large-50-many-to-many-mmt model (from https://huggingface.co/facebook/mbart-large-50-many-to-many-mmt) which is about 2.5GB.
+On MacOS it will be saved to `~/.cache/huggingface/hub/` and on Windows it will be `c:\Users\<username>\.cache\huggingface\hub`_

 At this points you should see something like: